AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

                  double                        right_extreme_x1 = 1,
                  double                        left_extreme_x2  = 0,
                  double                        right_extreme_x2 = 1,
+                 Rcpp::Nullable<int>           min_size_ts      = R_NilValue,
+                 Rcpp::Nullable<int>           max_size_ts      = R_NilValue,
                  int                           err_ret          = 0,
                  Rcpp::Nullable<std::string>   id_rem_nan       = R_NilValue)
 ~~~
 Inputs have the same meaning of the unidimensional domain case: here are explained only the ones that differ.

 -**`X`**: matrix of numeric (real) values: each row (m) is the evaluation of the functional element in a point of its domain, each column (n) is a specific time instant (equispaced) at which the evaluation occurs.
 In this case, originally, each time instants is a matrix, in which each entries contains the evaluation of the functional data in that specific point.
 Data have to be mapped to obtain an input equal to the unidimensional domain case: a vector in which all the columns are lined up represents a single time instant (m is the total number of evaluations in the grid): are then put next to each other sequentially.
 To represent more complex domains: NaNs are put in all the points of the grid that do not belong to the domain.
-Below, some functions are used to map the data (to understand in which format data can be stored).
+[Below](#usage-utilities-to-map-bidimensional-domain-data), some functions are used to map the data (to understand in which format data can be stored).

 -**`disc_ev_xi`**: discrete points of the domain for which the evaluations are available along dimension $i$.
 Default value: equispaced grid between left and right extreme of dimension $i$.